New Jersey Plan

 Equal representation in the Senate is one way to ensure that the views of one state don’t take over during discourse on national issues.
 But, should there be the same number of senators for the densely populated diverse state of New York as Alaska?
 Some would say yes and others no.

-That is why it is so important that the nation has this form of compromise in place.
+That is why it is so important that the nation has the Great Compromise in place.
 The benefits of both the New Jersey Plan and Virginia Plan are implemented where applicable without damaging state representation more generally.

 The Importance Of The New Jersey Plan On The Government.